zuzak/assets-frontend/assets/contribute/how-to-contribute/README.md

 First, check whether an issue has already been raised using the search function.
 If it has, you can add your findings to the existing issue.

-If it hasn’t, you can use the following blank template to provide information about the component or pattern.
-You do not have to complete all sections, but please provide as much evidence as you can.
+If it has not, you can use the following blank template to provide information about the component or pattern.
+You do not have to complete all sections, but you should provide as much evidence as you can.

 # [Name of component/pattern]